MileHacker Logo

 Civil War Role

 The Tredegar Iron Works on the James River produced a substantial amount of armaments for the Confederate army.
-The city survived immense hardship during the war, including a devastating fire in its prime conclusion.
+The city survived immense hardship during the war, incorporating a devastating fire in its prime conclusion.

 Civil Rights Legacy